 2.3 Genotyping of obtained Listeria isolates

 All the obtained isolates of Listeria spp. were genotyped.
 The DNA extraction of the isolates were carried out by using centrifugation and further subjected to PCR for 16s rRNA sequencing as per the procedure prescribed by Wachiralurpan et al. (2016).
-Polymerase Chain Reaction was done for amplification of DNA copies.
 Forward and reverse primers of about 5 µl was diluted 10 times by using 45 µl biological grade water.
 All the ingredients like sterile milliQ water (12.0 µl), 2X PCR master mix (12.5 µl), forward primer (0.5 µl) 27F AGAGTTTTGATCCTGGCTCAG and reverse primer (0.5 µl) 1492R GGTTACCTTGTTACGACTT were mixed together in the above order in an eppendorf tube using a vertex mixer.
 Accurately 1.0 µl of DNA was added to the above 25.5 µl mixture and transferred to thermocycler to perform PCR and set up the PCR program